mirekdlugosz/website/content/2018/found-on-web-radiologist-are-testers-too.md

 Category: Blog
 Tags: found on web, testing

 Luke Oakden-Rayner, PhD candidate in field of radiology, explains why certain X-ray images database is not really fit to task of training medical systems to do diagnostics.
-His observations apply to pretty much any dataset used to train machines.
+His observations stem from questions that apply to pretty much any dataset used to train machines.

 <!-- more -->